 Later, bugs are fixed by changing or adding new code to the original code.
 We make sure that your final product runs smoothly on the preferred devices and has all the required features and functionalities as discussed.

 Many times, the product is given an Alpha release.
 A small bunch of users use the product and give their feedback.
-After analyzing the feedback, modifications are made into the software and then released as a Beta release.
+After analyzing the feedback, modifications are made to the software and then released as a Beta release.
 Now, more users have access to the software program.

 As described earlier, software development is a cycle.
 It is an iterative process of software development.
 After launching the product, the process is not complete.
 You need to keep a track of software maintenance and keep upgrading it.
 You need to consistently monitor software development and suggest changes whenever required.

 This is done because technology keeps advancing and in order to keep up with these changes, the software products are needed to be updated.
 As time passes, users have different requirements that are uncovered.
 Further, user feedback also plays an important role in devising future updates for any software product.

-Want to Hire Software Developers?
+Want to Hire a Software Developer?

 After learning the steps of software development we will now talk about different software development process models that you can choose from, based on your requirements.

 The Waterfall model is one of the oldest and most traditional software development methodologies.
 The waterfall approach is also called the linear sequential model or Classic life cycle model.